jodastephen/railmodel/CR2-Streatham-SWLondon.md

 ----------------------------------------------
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 34-37m at 4tph
 * CR2 changing to District at VIC in 37-39m at 6tph (+3m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 37-42m at 4tph (+4m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 40-44m at 4tph (+7m)

 From Worcester Park to Temple (3m better)
 -----------------------------------------
 * CR2 changing to District at VIC in 41-43m at 6tph
 * LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 40-46m at 4tph (+1m)
+* LHD-WAT changing to Victoria at VXH changing to District at VIC in 41-46m at 4tph (+2m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 44-48m at 4tph (+4m)

 From Worcester Park to Farringdon (10m better)